klumhru/boost-python-bullet/README.md

   * Many internal operations are not supported such as sorts and such.
 SDK internal callers usually call for sorting when they need it.
   * TODO: Add constructor from python list
   * TODO: Add more implementations - probably as I find them used in the libs
+* btPoolAllocator
+  * Only implemented to support some constructors and properties.
+It is not meant to be used by the developer using the library.
+* btDbvtBroadphase
+  * This is the default broadphase.
+Used to construct collision worlds
+* btDefaultCollisionConfiguration
+  * The default collision configuration
+  * Includes btDefaultCollisionConstructionInfo used by its constructor

-Internals used to data transfer and internal logic are not exposed.
+Internals used for data transfer and internal logic are not exposed.
 Common collection implementations of btAlignedObjectArray will be implemented for the exposed classes where applicable, e.g. btVector3, but not btDynamicsWorld.